Carlos Correa Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the eighth-ranked team ERA among all MLB pitching staffs (3.87).
+- The Guardians' 3.89 team ERA ranks 10th among all league pitching staffs.

-- Bibee makes the start for the Guardians, his seventh of the season.
-He is 1-1 with a 2.88 ERA and 34 strikeouts in 34 1/3 innings pitched.
+- Allen (2-2 with a 2.72 ERA and 43 strikeouts in 39 2/3 innings pitched) makes the start for the Guardians, his eighth of the season.

-- In his last outing on Saturday against the St. Louis Cardinals, the right-hander tossed six innings, allowing one earned run while surrendering two hits.
+- The lefty's last time out came on Monday against the Baltimore Orioles, when he threw seven scoreless innings while giving up three hits.

-- The 24-year-old has put up an ERA of 2.88, with 8.9 strikeouts per nine innings, in six games this season.
-Opponents have a .226 batting average against him.
+- In seven games this season, the 24-year-old has put up a 2.72 ERA and 9.8 strikeouts per nine innings, while giving up a batting average of .256 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.